Windows OS Hub

 1. Open the command prompt and run the mmc console as a different user: runas /netonly /user:woshub\jsmith mmc

 4. To connect to a domain, click the console root and select Change domain.
-Enter the domain name.
+Type the domain name.
 ADUC: connecting domain from workgroup computer

-Then the ADUC console connects to the domain controller, gets, and displays the container (OU) structure of the Active Directory domain.
+The ADUC console will then connect to the domain controller and display the container (OU) structure of the specified Active Directory domain.

 0 comment